Tyts-Software/blambda/README.md

 # Blazor + AWS Lambda = BLambda

+Modular, serverless application starter presented by WebAssembly hosted Blazor and served by AWS.
+That is the base for building Progressive Web Applications PWA and not only.

 Welcome to proof of concept journey!

 Goal: Find out one more solution for building Serverless, Modular PWA.